When to Use and How to Install Soakaway Crates

 - Clips: Clips are required to secure crates to one-another.
 Attenuation cell sets often come complete with clips – but you may need extras, depending on the installation.
 Clips are generally designed to connect your crates laterally or vertically.

-- Geotextiles: While plastic soakaways will somewhat disperse sediment that could cause blockages, it’s important you wrap soakaway crates in a geotextile membrane.
+- Geotextiles: While soakaways will somewhat disperse sediment that could cause blockages, it’s important you wrap soakaway crates in a geotextile membrane.
 As well as providing keeping your crates effective for longer, they’ll also prevent crate separation and reinforce your installation.

 Crates usually come certified to carry either a 20 or 40 tonne load: